neomutt/neomutt.github.io/changes/files.md

 # {{ page.title }}

-Many files have been renamed or moved by NeoMutt.
+Many files have been renamed or moved by NeoMutt

+## Overview

 ### Hyphens